copperdogma/ai-feed-consolidator/docs/postgres-overview.md

    - Query execution and visualization

 2. **CLI Tools**
-   - `psql dev-ai-feed-consolidator-db` for direct database access
+   - `psql ai-feed-dev` for direct database access
    - Sequelize CLI for migrations
    - See `commands-reference.md` for common commands